grensen/ML-Art/README.md

 ## Visualising Data

-60.000 dots in 10 colors, a trivial message behind the graph or my first try to visualize the entire MNIST dataset:
+60.000 dots in 10 colors, a trivial message behind the graph or my first try to visualize the entire MNIST dataset For the effects the Intel fast_rand() function comes in:

-For the effects the Intel fast_rand() function comes in (https://software.intel.com/en-us/articles/fast-random-number-generator-on-the-intel-pentiumr-4-processor)
+(https://software.intel.com/en-us/articles/fast-random-number-generator-on-the-intel-pentiumr-4-processor)